Born in Dublin, Ireland on 30 June.

 Awarded Harper's Bazaar Art International Artist of the Year Award, Hong Kong, China.

-Currently lives and works in New York and in the Bavarian countryside south of Munich.
+Currently lives and works in New York and Germany.